Follow me

 Deciding which SBA loan is right for your business will take some research and self-evaluation.
 Here are some questions the SBA suggests you ask yourself in preparation for applying for a loan:

 • Are you having trouble paying your obligations on time?
-Are you in need of working capital?
+Do you need working capital?

 • What is the nature of your need?